Bobsled roller coaster

 A bobsled roller coaster is a roller coaster that uses a track design that is essentially a "pipe" with the top half removed and has cars that are sent down this pipe in a freewheeling mode.
 The name derives from the great similarity to the track design used for the winter sport of bobsleigh.

 Most modern bobsled roller coasters are made of steel; however, the first bobsled coasters, known as Flying Turns, were made of wood.
 On October 4, 2013, after seven years of construction, Knoebels in Pennsylvania opened the world's only modern wooden Flying Turns coaster, Flying Turns.
 The ride was scheduled to open in 2007, but had been delayed due to dysfunctional wheels and other issues.
 As there were no historic plans available, the new coaster was designed entirely from scratch.

 Both the bobsled coaster and the Flying Turns coaster are buildable in the RollerCoaster Tycoon and Thrillville series of video games.

+Notably, the Gerstlauer Bobsled Coaster model is not a bobsled coaster by this definition but rather an improvement on the wild mouse.